willGraham01/PiranhasHalfyord/plot/background.md

 The Ordo is being called on to help with the investigation, however Groubun has done a good job of feigning ignorance through adjusting to his "enforced" new role.
 He has been helpful in suggesting which magical effects the town guard might be facing, but claims that unless the Ordo can be supplied, he cannot produce anything to help the garrison combat the gang.
-Of course, Groubun knows that the reason no-one can get their hands on the relevant supplies is because the Shattered Teeth are prioritising their procurement, to then supply him "off the books" and ensure the cycle continues.
+Of course, Groubun knows that the reason no-one can get their hands on the relevant supplies is because the Piranhas are prioritising their procurement, to then supply him "off the books" and ensure the cycle continues.

 Jenessa is mostly relieved that the acting Ordinator seems to be taking on the responsibilities his predecessor did not, and has high expectations for Groubun in his new role.
 She is not an expert on the effects that the Captain is reporting, but has pledged to dig up any artefacts in storage that the Ordo might be able to provide to help.